Iran lawmakers shout 'death to America,' burn U.S. flag after Trump nixes nuclear deal

 "If necessary, we can begin our industrial enrichment without any limitations," the Iranian leader said.
 "Until implementation of this decision, we will wait for some weeks and will talk with our friends and allies and other signatories of the nuclear deal, who signed it and who will remain loyal to it.
 Everything depends on our national interests."

+Iran’s supreme leader, who has the final say on all state matters, struck a more defiant tone.
+Ayatollah Ali Khamenei directly challenged Trump, saying "you cannot do a damn thing" after Trump announced he was renewing sanctions on Iran.

-During the demonstration, lawmakers held up the flaming U.S. flag as their fellow parliamentarians joined in anti-American chants.
+During the demonstration in parliament, lawmakers held up the flaming U.S. flag as their fellow parliamentarians joined in anti-American chants.
 They also burned a piece of paper representing the nuclear deal and stomped on the papers’ ashes.
 Larijani, according to the Iranian Students' News Agency, said Trump lacked "mental capacity."

 European diplomats meanwhile insisted that the 2015 accord would not suddenly collapse despite the U.S.'s withdrawal.
 Hans Dietmar Schweisgut, the European Union’s representative to China said Wednesday during a press briefing in Beijing that the EU strongly believes "that this is an agreement which belongs to the international community.
 This is not an agreement that will fall apart if you just walk away."